pluralsight/guides/published/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

 ### File model

 What you will notice as we proceed is that the fact files are stored in a flat manner in the filesystem.
-All users have a folder where all their files are stored but the structure of the data logical and stored in the database.
+All users have a folder where all their files are stored but the structure of the data is logical and stored in the database.
 This way, we have minimal writes on the file system.
 To do this we will be employing some pretty neat techniques that will probably be useful to you for future projects.

 Create the base models in `/api/models.py`